flashlin/Samples/torch-qa/fine-tune/data-user/info.md

 [v] Only install and use licensed software
 [ ] Copy or share music or video files that you have to pay for [ ] Use P2P to download copyright protected files

+Question: How to prevent software piracy and copyright infringement?
+Answer: Only install and use licensed software.

 Question: What is NOT compliance with VPN usage regulations?